HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 With the introduction of privacy regulations like the <a hreflang="en" href="https://gdpr-info.eu/">General Data Protection Regulation</a> (GDPR) in the European Union and <a hreflang="en" href="https://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?division=3.&part=4.&lawCode=CIV&title=1.81.5">California Consumer Privacy Act</a> (CCPA), websites require user consent to collect, share, and process user data, e.g., collection and usage of third-party tracking cookies.
 This has led to the widespread use of cookie consent dialogs, which notify users about the data collection practices and allow them to accept, reject, or customize their consent.

 These consent dialogs have become a ubiquitous feature across the web, but their effectiveness in truly protecting user privacy is debated.
-Many websites use “dark patterns” to nudge users into accepting tracking, while others present complex options that can overwhelm non-technical users.
+Many websites use "dark patterns" to nudge users into accepting tracking, while others present complex options that can overwhelm non-technical users.
 The Interactive Advertising Bureau (IAB) Europe introduced the <a hreflang="en" href="https://iabeurope.eu/transparency-consent-framework/">Transparency and Consent Framework</a> (TCF) to standardize the process of obtaining consent for targeted advertising.
 The IAB consent dialog is used by many websites and ad tech companies to comply with GDPR and other privacy laws while continuing to serve personalized ads.
 The framework is designed to provide transparency into how user data is processed and to give users the ability to grant or withhold consent for different purposes, such as personalized ads, analytics, or content delivery.

 Our findings show that the TCF, along with other privacy frameworks, is widely implemented as publishers seek to comply with data protection laws like GDPR and CCPA.
 We would like to note here that our measurement is USA-based, and according to TCF, no consent banner is required for non-EU visits.
 Therefore, this can result in smaller than actual measurements of TCF usage.